rasmuspausgaard/tumorboardDNA/README.md

 The user can point to a specific folder containing input data using the --fastq or --cram option

-This is only needed if input data only exists outside the data archive (e.g. if data are in personal folders or e.g. stored at other KG Vejle servers).
+This is only needed if input data exists outside the data archive (e.g. if data are in personal folders or stored at other KG Vejle servers).

 ## Usage examples: